 Your benefit accrual date is generally your last day at work.
 You will receive a prorated payment for that month.
 Your retirement date is the first of the month following your benefit accrual date or any future month requested in writing by the member.
 For example, if your last day of work is May 15, your retirement date would be June 1.
-Benefits are paid 30 days in arrears.
+Benefits are paid one month in arrears.

-When a completed Application for Retirement Benefits, Part I is received, contains all the necessary information and supporting documentation, and the member’s retirement date is at hand, TRF processes a monthly pension benefit check for the estimated monthly pension benefit amount.
-The member begins receiving 100 percent of the final monthly pension benefit once TRF receives all contributions from the employer(s) and calculates and processes the final monthly pension benefit.
-The member also receives the difference between the estimated benefit and the 100 percent final benefit times the number of months the member received an estimated benefit.
+When a completed Application for Retirement Benefits is received, contains all the necessary information and supporting documentation, and the member’s retirement date is at hand, TRF processes a monthly pension benefit check for the monthly pension benefit amount.
 Any ASA contributions totaling $1,000 or less received after the final date on which a member’s retirement benefit is processed may be paid directly to the member in a lump sum of which the member may elect to roll over after receipt.

 A member may elect to have federal and/or Indiana state, as well as county, taxes withheld from his or her monthly pension benefit payments.
 Additionally, if the member elects to participate in the TRF-sponsored supplemental group health insurance, the member’s premiums will be deducted from the monthly pension benefit payments.